NucleusEngineering/serverless/.journey/tutorial.neos.md

 In this **module 5**, we'll explore how we can use several tools to strengthen the overall security posture of our software delivery process.

-We'll have a look at the open framework _Security Levels for Software Artifacts_ (SLSA), which can be used to rate how secure our software delivery process is at any given time.
-Based on a rating we can then leverage it to improve the security posture of our process and increase our own confidence in the container images we run.

-Next, we will apply some general best practices around pinning specific versions of all the dependencies in use by our application.
+Let's start by applying some general best practices around pinning specific versions of all the dependencies in use by our application.
 Additionally, we will also leverage both the Go and the Docker tool chains to enforce integrity checks of every software package loaded as dependency by explicitly tagging their check sums.
 This exercise will bring us closer to achieving almost completely hermetic builds and will prevent loading dependencies that have been tampered with.

+Next, we'll have a look at the open framework _Security Levels for Software Artifacts_ (SLSA), which can be used to rate how secure our software delivery process is at any given time.
+Based on a rating we can then leverage it to improve the security posture of our process and increase our own confidence in the container images we run.

 After that, we will setup a policy for Binary Authorization on Cloud Run.
 This will cause Cloud Run to check for a cryptographic signature to be present on all